cyrex562/imgui-rs/docs/FAQ.md

 MyTexture* texture = g_CoffeeTableTexture;
 ImGui::Image((void*)texture, Vector2D(texture->width, texture->height));
 ```
-The renderer function called after ImGui::Render() will receive that same value that the user code passed:
+The renderer function called after Imgui::Render() will receive that same value that the user code passed:
 ```cpp
 // Cast ImTextureID / void* stored in the draw command as our texture type MyTexture* texture = (MyTexture*)pcmd->get_tex_id();
 MyEngineBindTexture2D(texture);
 ```
-Once you understand this design you will understand that loading image files and turning them into displayable textures is not within the scope of Dear ImGui.
+Once you understand this design you will understand that loading image files and turning them into displayable textures is not within the scope of Dear Imgui.
 This is by design and is actually a good thing, because it means your code has full control over your data types and how you display them.
 If you want to display an image file (e.g. PNG file) into the screen, please refer to documentation and tutorials for the graphics API you are using.